AGOberprieler/GinJinn2/docs/toolbox.rst

 In both cases, Detectron2's visualization capabilities are used to store images overlaid by bounding boxes and segmentation polygons (if applicable).
 Each object is further labeled by its category and, in case of ``ginjinn predict``, by its confidence score.
-For an exemplary application see :ref:`Getting Started <3-getting_started_sim>`.
+For an exemplary application see :ref:`Getting Started <getting_started_sim>`.

 Dealing with Nested Image Directories
 -------------------------------------

-As illustrated in :ref:`Overview <2-overview_ds_formats>`, all images of a GinJinn2-compatible dataset have to be located within the same directory.
+As illustrated in :ref:`Overview <overview_ds_formats>`, all images of a GinJinn2-compatible dataset have to be located within the same directory.
 While image directories containing sub-directories cannot be used directly, they can be converted to a compatible format using ``ginjinn utils flatten``.
 This command can be used in two ways: